averwsyd/kmpg_virtual_experience_program/README.md

 >Spocket Central, a (fictional) medidium size bikes & cycling accessories organisation.

 __The problem:__
->Analyse the customer trends of their existing customers and recommend whcih of the 1000 new customers they shoud target.
+>Analyse the customer trends and behaviour of their existing customers and recommend whcih of the 1000 new customers they shoud target.

 ## __Task 1.
 Data Quality Assessment__